 - Minneapolis, MN (no to relocation, yes to some travel)

-- Team lead capable of providing technical leadership for a team, setting technical standards, shaping the development workflow, and providing mentoring for other staff.
+- Team lead capable of providing technical leadership for a team, shaping the development workflow, providing mentoring for other staff, and managing a team.

-- Able to gather requirements and communicate clearly about technical problems with all teams in an organization.
+- Able to gather requirements and communicate clearly about technical problems.

 - A proven track record of hiring excellent developers.

-- Author of Perl core documentation pages perlootut and perlobj, and author of much of the documentation for Moose, a Perl OO framework.
+- Author of the Perl core documentation pages perlootut and perlobj, and author of much of the documentation for Moose, a Perl OO framework.

 - Co-author of two O’Reilly books.

 I’ve been working as a professional software developer since 1998, starting with Perl, and more recently focused on Go, with some JS and C in there.
-There’s also been lots of SQL, webapps, REST APIs, and more along the way.
+I’ve also worked with SQL, webapps, REST APIs, and more.

 I enjoy solving problems for humans.
 This means more than just “making it go”, it also means really understanding the needs of your users.
 I also have a great interest in data.
 Solid data representation and handling is the key to building powerful, flexible applications.

 Over the years, I’ve created or contributed to hundreds of free software projects and libraries.
-I’ve also written extensive technical documentation, articles, co-written two books, and presented at many conferences, including teaching two all-day classes.
+I’ve also written extensive technical documentation and articles, co-written two books, and presented at many conferences, including teaching two all-day classes.

 I care greatly about the development process.
 Getting clear requirements, breaking work up into small pieces, automated testing, good deployment tools, QA, bug tracking, source control; all of these are crucial to building quality software.
 Why build something that works if it doesn’t do what your users want, or if you can’t maintain it?.
 Why fix a bug if you reintroduce it in the next release?
 Software should provide value to users and get better over time, not worse.

 As the new Team Lead, I helped the team improve our workflow by introducing code review and an ordered backlog of work.
-I also worked with the rest of the company to spec future work for customers.
+I also worked with the rest of the company to define future work.

-After we began work on the ActiveState Platform, we reorganized and I became the Team Lead for the Platform Builder team.
-We developed several of the key backend services for the platform, including the REST API for our entire database of packages.
+After we began work on the ActiveState Platform, my team developed several of the key backend services for the platform, including the REST API for our entire database of packages.
 This was done using Go, Swagger, Postgres, and Kafka.
-All of our services run on AWS using RDS for the database and Docker containers on Kubernetes.
-We also developed the first version of the service that handled requests for builds across all platforms.
+All of our services run on AWS using RDS for the database and Docker containers on Kubernetes for services and jobs.
+We also developed the first version of the service that handled requests for builds across all operating systems.